SPSS Regression Tutorials – Overview

 Although there's different regression analyses, just “regression” usually refers to univariate multiple linear regression: predicting one variable from multiple other variables, each of which is assumed to be linearly related to the outcome variable.

-SPSS Regression Examples
+SPSS Regression FAQ

 For drawing a regression line in SPSS, first just run a basic scatterplot via the Graph menu.
 After double clicking the scatterplot, we can add a regression line and equation to it via the Elements menu.
 Read More